g5ostXa/archypr/README.md

 #### The goal
 I want to attempt to convert [this project](https://github.com/g5ostXa/hyprarch2) to a Go application.

+> [!WARNING]
+> - **LLM code free project, every PR's that contains obvious AI generated code will be automatically denied and closed.**

 Nothing is planned for now, but we welcome contributions, ideas, advice and even opinions. \
 Communicate with us: g5ostX2@proton.me